watou/vera-ecobee/README.md

 * Change HVAC mode and set indefinite holds for temperature set points and fan mode, and allow the program to resume from these holds.

-* Use a QuickSave-like hold event (for Si thermostats) or SwitchOccupancy event (for EMS thermostats) to set and monitor an "away" state.
+* Use a QuickSave-like hold event (for Smart thermostats) or SwitchOccupancy event (for EMS thermostats) to set and monitor an "away" state.

 * Perform common functions, such as sending a text message or resuming the program, to an individual thermostat or a group of thermostats.